 There is a humane element to the best leaders.
-Traits that define strong leadership are commonly thought of as being at the tougher and less human end of the spectrum.
+However, traits that are commonly used to denote strong leadership are often at the tougher and less human end of the emotional spectrum.

-There is a notion that good leadership means winning at any cost.
-Whilst being geared to success is undoubtedly important for any good leader, true leadership is about winning in the right way.
-It isn’t necessarily about being the loudest or most high-profile person.
-Strong leaders who are humble, empathetic and unassuming are often the most impressive.
+Whilst being geared to success is undoubtedly important for any good leader, true leadership is not about winning at any cost; it’s about winning in the right way.
+Great leaders are not necessarily the loudest or most high-profile person in the room.
+Leaders who are humble, empathetic and unassuming are often the most impressive.

 An empathetic leadership style instils confidence within an organisation and team, partly because there is less focus on self-promotion and more emphasis on bigger picture thinking.
 People think to themselves, ‘Here is someone who genuinely wants to partner with me and make things happen’.
 It immediately builds a level of trust and fosters a strong team culture.

 Leadership is not just about empathy though.
 There is an ‘edge’ required to take good leaders to the next level.

 One key thing that a lot of great leaders have in common is that they are very clear and single-minded about the purpose, values and strategy of their organisation and deliver on these areas obsessively.
 At a recent Moir event, former Socceroo captain Craig Foster spoke about the importance of having clarity of vision and values, “For a culture to develop that you are proud of and that you want to be a part of, you have to actively create it.
 Don’t try and play a game that isn’t yours.”

 Another key component of great leadership is achieving cut-through.
 Having the ability to work with the information that presents itself, weed out the unnecessary detail and get to the heart of what needs to be done.
 It’s also the ability to achieve cut-through in your relationships.
 Good leaders will then take others with them on the journey.
 This means working effectively with multiple stakeholders, often both locally and internationally, ensuring there is clear communication and that everyone is fully invested in the direction being taken.